PM Modi offers prayers at Buddhist temple in Kushinagar after returning from Nepal | Entertainment

 Prime Minister Narendra Modi on Monday offered prayers at the Mahaparinirvana temple in Kushinagar district on the occasion of Buddha Purnima.

+''Prayed at the Mahaparinirvana Stupa in Kushinagar.
+Our government is making numerous efforts to boost infrastructure in Kushinagar so that more tourists and pilgrims can come here,'' the prime minister later tweeted.

+Prime Minister Modi had inaugurated a new international airport at Kushinagar in October last year.
+Built at an estimated cost of Rs 260 crore, it is part of the government’s endeavour to connect Buddhist pilgrimage sites.

-The prime minister is scheduled to attend a dinner at Chief Minister Yogi Adityanath's residence in Lucknow later in the day during which he will also meet all the ministers of the state government.
+The prime minister is scheduled to attend a dinner at Chief Minister Yogi Adityanath's residence in Lucknow during which he will also meet all the ministers of the state government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)